Admissions & Aid

 Admissions is open to students who have earned an Associate of Arts (AA) degree from a Florida institution or 60 transferable college credits in which a grade of at least a 'C' was earned.
 Candidates without will be required to complete general requirements for Flagler College.

-We currently offer seven different programs in Accounting, Business, Communications, Education, Psychology, and Public Administration.
+We currently offer six different programs in Accounting, Business, Communications, Education, and Psychology.